Joel S. Goldsmith Teachings

 expression of Joel's consciousness and there was no organisation or

-adamant that the teaching should be free of all organisation and
+adamant that the message should remain free of all organisation and

 rules, and that its development

-would come from the consciousness of teachers and students alike.
+would come through the consciousness of teachers and students alike.

 |